j4s0n-c/trowaSoft-VCV/README.md

         + **R** - Rotation knob.
 If an input is active on the Rotation port, this is ignored.
         + **ABS** - (Toggle) Turning ABS on will make the rotation inputs control the absolute angular position instead of a rate.
     + **T** - Time adjustment knob.
 Will be used along with the Time input port.
     + **TH** - Line Thickness.
-If an input is active on the Thickenss port, this is ignored.
+If an input is active on the Thickness port, this is ignored.
 	+ **EFFECT** - Effect knob.
     + **X*Y** - (Toggle) Toggle lissajous mode on / off (default is on).